rich-ehrhardt/automation-azure-infra-openshift/1-quickstart/README.md

 #### Run all the terraform layers manually

-From the **/workspace/current** directory, run change directory into each of the layer subdirectories and run the following:
+From the **/workspace/current** directory, change directory into each of the layer subdirectories and run the following:

 ```shell
 terraform init